egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 scales.
-Additionally, there will be some investigation of the effectiveness/appropriateness of different forms of certain variables, such as: bank elevation (continuous or categorical), vegetation groupings (see section 2.4.2), and flow variables (2.4.2).
+Additionally, there will be some investigation of the effectiveness/appropriateness of different forms of certain variables, such as: bank elevation (continuous or categorical), vegetation groupings, and flow variables ([see section 2.4](#2.4-identify-predictor-and-response-variables)).
 The primary focus of the model is to evaluate the relative impacts of the key variables in line with the conceptual model and hypotheses, so model performance will align with that objective, including model fit parameters of residual plots, model uncertainty, unexplained variation, degrees of freedom, and fit statistics.
 Evaluating the model performance for predictive capacity within and beyond the dataset may not be required in the current study as it is likely beyond the scope, but this would involve testing predictive capacity within and between waterways using e.g. a cross-validation approach.

 Parameterisation: We will use data-driven parameter estimation using maximum likelihood for both parametric and non-parametric factor data